 Improved Oral Health

 Green tea has been used in Chinese medicine to treat gum disease.
-Recent studies have backed up this traditional use, finding that components of green tea appear to prevent bacteria from sticking onto teeth and gums (8).
+Recent studies have backed up this traditional use, finding that components of green tea appear to neutralize or prevent bacteria from sticking onto teeth and gums (8).

 Water is essential to life.
 It makes up about two thirds of the weight of a healthy adult body and between 55 and 78% of an adult’s brain.
 Every system in the body depends on water.